A Buyer’s Guide To All The Different Coffee Keepers Out There

 Starting with the most common and obvious: K-Cups

-K-Cups, as you know are de rigueur, recognizable everywhere you buy coffee.and the selection of flavors and types is always getting better and more varied as time goes by, so you are bound to find a handful that you’ll enjoy.
+K-Cups, as you know are de rigueur, recognizable everywhere you buy coffee and the selection of flavors and types are always getting better and more varied as time goes by, so you are bound to find a handful that you’ll enjoy.

 - The cup part itself, which is made of a no.5 plastic

 - Coffee grounds

 - Protective foil lid

 There are about 8 grams of ground coffee in each K-Cup give or take.
 You will often see the words “K-Cup Pods” on the packaging regardless of the brand name.
 They range in bulk amounts, mainly starting at 12 and going up to 48 or more.

 Pros: Convenient, many varieties and flavors, including teas, hot cocoas, no mess